Contempt & Enforcement

 - A court order for immediate payment of any past-due child support or alimony

 - Tax refund interception

-It is important that you know your rights in the event of non-compliance.
+It is important to know your rights in the event of non-compliance.
 If another party is failing to uphold his or her end of a family court order, contact a Massachusetts enforcement attorney at Pollack Law Group, P.C. today at (800) 234-7670 for a free evaluation of your case.
 We stand up for your rights.